 If you have minor or special needs children, appointing a Guardian or two is one of the most important decisions you’ll be faced with.
-It’s tough to think about the possibility of your children growing up without you, but without planning for such a possibility, a Judge in Family Court would make that decision for you!
+It’s tough to think about the probate solutions of your children growing up without you, but without planning for such a possibility, a Judge in Family Court would make that decision for you!
 Asking your child who they most enjoy being with could help inform a great decision about Guardians.

 If your parents are aging or ailing, you’ll want to encourage them to express themselves openly, while actively listening to them and validating their feelings and emotions.
 They likely fear being a burden on you more than anything else, so a healthy dose of compassion will go a long way.

 You might start by asking questions, like, “How do you want to be remembered?
 What do you want your legacy to be?
 Are there any gifts you’d like to make, to friends, families or charity?”
 This will create a safe space for them to look out into the future and express how they wish to be remembered.
 Assure them their wishes can easily be incorporated into their Life Planning documents, including their Will, Powers of Attorney and/or Trust.